atgu/bge_analysis/concordance/README.md

 For ~150 individuals and ~400k SNPs, the script takes about ~3min to run locally, with 16GB RAM across 4 cores.
 For ~1,000 individuals and ~400k SNPs, the script takes about 1 hour to run, with 64GB of RAM across 4 cores.

+For concordance and aggregated R2 computed per local ancestry haplotype, please see the scripts in the `julia` directory.